Acre-foot: Application

 As a rule of thumb in US water management, one acre-foot is taken to be the planned annual water usage of a suburban family household.
 (Note: The state of Montana assumes 1.0 acre-foot/year for a family of five.)
 In some areas of the desert Southwest, where water conservation is followed and often enforced, a typical family uses only about 0.25 acre-ft of water per year.
 One acre-foot per year is approximately 1 acre-ft/year.

 The acre-foot per year has been used historically in the US in many water-management agreements, for example the Colorado River Compact, which divides 15 e6acre-ft/year among seven western US states.

 Water reservoir capacities in the US are commonly given in thousands of acre-feet, abbreviated TAF or KAF.

-In most other countries except the US, the metric system is in common use and water volumes are normally expressed in liter, cubic meter or cubic kilometer.
+In most other countries except the US, the metric system is in common use, and water volumes are normally expressed in liters, cubic meters or cubic kilometers.
 One acre-foot is approximately equivalent to 1.000 acre-ft.
 Large bodies of water may be measured in cubic kilometers (1 km3 equals 1 km3); 1 e6acre-ft.

 A volumetric change of 10 acre-feet per hour is equivalent to exactly 121 cubic feet per second.
 Dividing by 120, this reduces to 1 acre-inch per hour is approximately 1.01 s.
 This can be visualized as such: suppose a 1-acre field is receiving a sustained rainfall of 1 inch per hour.
-In order prevent the field from flooding or overflowing, the drainage system must be able to handle a discharge of at least 1 cubic foot per second.
+To prevent the field from flooding or overflowing, the drainage system must be able to handle a discharge of at least 1 cubic foot per second.